Why Get a Heated RV Sewer Hose?

 Disclaimer: The link above is an affiliate link, which means that we earn a small percentage of your purchase.
 It does not cost any extra to you as a buyer to purchase via our link.

-The No Freeze Water Hose is one of our favorite winter RV products, and the company has started making a heated RV waste hose as well.
+The No Freeze Water Hose is one of our favorite winter RV products.
+The same company also makes a heated RV waste hose.

 The outer diameter is 4 inches, so it’s still a manageable size and not too big to fit on a regular RV sewer hose stand.